 Students transferring to the college from other institutions of higher education must turn in official transcripts from all regionally accredited U.S. (and U.S territories) institutions attended, to the Admissions/Registrar's Office of the college they wish to attend.
 Transcripts must be no older than three years from the date the transcript was printed to comply with the state records and retention law, established by the Texas State Library and Archives Commission.
 Students seeking admission after having not attended for a year or longer must also submit a new official transcript.

-If you wish to transfer college credit, you are eligible for admission for enrollment from an accredited collegiate institution as defined in the Acceptance of Credit in Transfer section if you meet the following conditions:
+If you wish to transfer college credit, as defined in the Acceptance of Credit in Transfer section, you must meet the following conditions:

-- You must meet the minimum academic standards of the college.
-If another institution enforced scholastic withdrawal or suspension, and you meet the minimum academic standards of the college, you may petition for admission to the designated school official or admissions committee.
+- Meet the minimum academic standards of the college.
+If another institution enforced scholastic withdrawal or suspension, you may petition for admission to the designated school official.
 Admission may be provisional, and credit hours and course work may be limited.

-- You must meet all TSI requirements, as follows, after you are admitted:
+- Meet all TSI requirements, as follows, after you are admitted:

-- If you are transferring from another Texas public college or university, you must present state approved TSI, ACT, SAT, TAKS or STAAR scores if you wish to enroll in any college-level course work. and
+- If you are transferring from another Texas public college or university, you must present passing TSIA scores or exempting ACT, SAT, TAKS or STAAR scores or grades of C or better in certain college level courses.